4degrees/sawmill/doc/guide/getting_started.rst

 So, how are those messages ending up on :py:attr:`sys.stderr`?
 This is because the configure function adds a :py:class:`~bark.handler.stream.Stream` handler configured to output all messages to standard error.
-It does this by registering the handler with the root :py:data:`~bark.handler` which, by default, is a :py:class:`~bark.handler.distribute.Distribute` handler.
+It does this by registering the handler with the :py:data:`~bark.root` handler which, by default, is a :py:class:`~bark.handler.distribute.Distribute` handler.
 The distribute handler simply relays all the logs it receives to other handlers registered with it.